tide-foundation/tidecloak-js/packages/tidecloak-nextjs/README.md

 Before you begin, ensure you have:

 * A [running](https://github.com/tide-foundation/tidecloak-gettingstarted) TideCloak server you have admin control over.
+No need to set anything up - just start the server.

 As well as
 * Next.js 13.5.7 or later